serenapaneri/exprob_ass3/README.md

 ### System's features
 The whole implementation can be easily changed and this is possbile thanks to the modularity of the program, since each node has a stand alone implementation.
 The fact that two cameras were added as well as an additional waypoint in each room, allows to collect almost all the aruco markers in each room.
-Moreover when the game is finished, the used can keep track af all the execution of the game by looking at the new ontology generated with inferences.
+Moreover when the game is finished, the user can keep track af all the execution of the game by looking at the new ontology generated with inferences.

 ### System's limitations
-A sistem limitation could be the fact that, even when an hypothesis has been classified as complete and consistent, and so the hints with the same ID that are no longer considered, they are in any case uploaded in the ontology.
-Doing that, when the game finished, after finding a complete and consistent hypohesis which is also the winning one, the other hypotheses previously evaluated that were maybe complete and consistent, but not the winning ones, result as inconsistent looking at the ontology with inferences.
+A sistem limitation could be the fact that an additional waypoint has been added in each room, in order to be sure that all the markers can be seen by the two cameras.
 Moreover, even though the parameters of move_base were correctly set, in particular the minimum height of the obstacles, sometimes happen that the robot get stuck for a few seconds in the marker that are placed on the floor, and those, as a consequence are shifted a little from the initial configuration.

 ### Possible technical improvements
 An improvemets could be adding additional OpenCV functionalities in order to better detect the aruco markers, that sometimes, due to the shadow of the simulation environment, are not correctly detected, and doing that maybe there will be no need to add an additional waypoint in each room.
+Moreover a check could be added to be sure that within a room, all the 5 aruco markers are detected.

 ## Author and contact
 Serena Paneri, 4506977